Remeasuring the anomalously enhanced $B(E2; 2^+ \rightarrow 1^+)$ in $^8\mathrm{Li}$: Introduction

-The large reported $E2$ strength in $\isotope[8]{Li}$~\cite{brown1991:8li-coulex} was measured in Coulomb excitation with a radioactive beam of $\isotope[8]{Li}$, where the inelastically-scattered $\isotope[8]{Li}$ nuclei were detected by measuring their energy using $\isotope{Si}$ detectors.
-Such an experiment is ostensibly susceptible to events coming from $^8$Li that is produced in its excited state in the primary reaction rather than those coming from the Coulomb excitation of $^8$Li in the secondary target, which would result in an inflated measured Coulomb excitation cross section and thus the extracted $E2$ strength.
-To eliminate such a possible source of error, we revisit this radioactive beam Coulomb excitation measurement, but now with gamma-ray detection capability, to impose a coincidence requirement between the detection of the inelastically-scattered $\isotope[8]{Li}$ nucleus and the $1^+\rightarrow 2^+$ deexcitation gamma ray.
+The large reported $E2$ strength in $\isotope[8]{Li}$~\cite{brown1991:8li-coulex} was measured by Coulomb excitation with a radioactive beam of $\isotope[8]{Li}$, where the inelastically-scattered $\isotope[8]{Li}$ nuclei were detected by measuring their energy using a $\isotope{Si}$ detector.
+Such an experiment is ostensibly susceptible to events coming from $^8$Li that is produced in its excited state in the primary reaction rather than those coming from the Coulomb excitation of $^8$Li in the secondary target, which would result in an inflated measured Coulomb-excitation cross section and thus the extracted $E2$ strength.
+To eliminate such a possible source of error, we revisit this radioactive-beam Coulomb-excitation measurement, but now with gamma-ray detection capability, to impose a coincidence requirement between the detection of the inelastically-scattered $\isotope[8]{Li}$ nucleus and the $1^+\rightarrow 2^+$ deexcitation gamma ray.
 We use an array of high-efficiency $\isotope{La}\isotope{Br}_3$ gamma-ray detectors, in coincidence with a $\isotope{Si}$ particle detector centered on the secondary target.
 While we measure a smaller value than previously reported, the change is not sufficient to bring experiment in line with current theoretical understanding of the structure.

-To shed light on possible structural interpretations, we delve more deeply into possible interpretations of the $2^+\rightarrow1^+$ transition, both within the rotational picture and in \textit{ab initio} calculations.
-We begin by considering the enhanced rotational transitions in the neighboring $A=7\text{--}9$ nuclei, to provide context for the more enigmatic case of $\isotope[8]{Li}$.
-Here it is helpful that ground state quadrupole moments are well-measured in $\isotope[7]{Li}$, $\isotope[8]{Li}$, and $\isotope[9]{Be}$~\cite{stone2016:e2-moments}.
-These moments provide a rotational normalization for the $E2$ strength: ratios of the form $B(E2)/(eQ^2)$ within a rotational band are given by the rotational Alaga rules~\cite{alaga1955:branching,bohr1998:v1,rowe2010:collective-motion}.
-Taking such ratios of $E2$ matrix elements cancels out systematic normalization uncertainties arising (from incomplete convergence) in \textit{ab initio} calculations~\cite{maris2015:berotor2,*maris2019:berotor2-ERRATUM,henderson2019:7be-coulex,caprioxxxx:emratio}.

-Beyond the simple rotational model, we examine the predictions of Elliott's $\grpsu{3}$ symmetry~\cite{elliott1958:su3-part1,*elliott1958:su3-part2,*elliott1963:su3-part3,*elliott1968:su3-part4,harvey1968:su3-shell} and discuss the results of no-core shell model (NCSM)~\cite{barrett2013:ncsm} calculations with several choices of internucleon interaction.
-A consistent description is obtained for the rotational transitions in the neighboring nuclei, and an enhanced rotational $2^+\rightarrow 3^+$ strength is expected to the more highly-excited $3^+$ state in $\isotope[8]{Li}$.
-However, the large measured $2^+\rightarrow1^+$ in $\isotope[8]{Li}$ is consistently inexplicable.